Select another language

 • Robben Island: Prison Island where Nelson Mandela lived for many year.
 This is really impressive to visit and was for us the best thing we did around Cape Town.

-• Blyde River Canyon: (only visited in 2002).
-Beautiful surroundings.
+• Blyde River Canyon: Beautiful surroundings.
 When you do this part do not miss Bourke Luck Potholes.

-• Pilgrims Rest: (only visited in 2002).
-Old mining village, interesting to see.
+• Pilgrims Rest: Old mining village, interesting to see.

 • Stellenbosch: Wine area.
 The village has a nice, old Dutch atmosphere.
 On the wine farm it is possible to do a wine tasting tour.